Preole/bbw/README.md

 Usage
 -----

-1. Download the file.
-If you feel a tutorial is necessary, download the tutorial JSON file as well.
+1. Download the file from """./dist/BareBonesWiki.html""".
+If you feel a tutorial is necessary, download the manual files as well.
 2. Open it with a web browser.
 3. Enable Javascript, if not enabled already.
 4. Enjoy.